frncsdrk/node-red-contrib-linux-memory/README.md

 ### calculation of relative values

-Relative values are calculated in their category, meaning that for example the swap relative free value is calculated from the swap total value.
+Relative values are from the amount of total system memory.
+The swap values are calculated indepndently of the memory.

 One can decide if to use absolute or relative values.